WorkflowSim/WorkflowSim-1.0/readme.txt

 ### 2. Use WorkflowSim with GitHub/NetBeans

-The youtube video for install WorkflowSim with Git/NetBeans is here: http://www.youtube.com/watch?v=G94FW2DZbj0

 2.1 Register a GitHub account and fork your own branch

 It is the same to 1.1.